Skip to content

 Outcomes and results

-The Digital Catapult engagement delivered tangible acceleration and strategic value for Climate Friendly Travel including:
+The Digital Catapult engagement delivered tangible acceleration and strategic value for Climate Friendly Travel Services including:

-• Speeding up development timelines: The project compressed CFT’s development roadmap by three months, enabling work that wouldn’t have started for some time to begin immediately.
-This time saving was crucial given CFT’s joint venture technology partner was managing competing priorities.
+• Speeding up development timelines: The project compressed Climate Friendly Travel Services’ development roadmap by three months, enabling work that wouldn’t have started for some time to begin immediately.
+This time saving was crucial given Climate Friendly Travel Services’ wants to focus on enhancing the AI research using the expertise of their team of specialists.

-• Advancing technical maturity: CFT moved from a rudimentary proof of concept to a proper research and development testing stage, with a clear technical framework ready for implementation.
+• Advancing technical maturity: Climate Friendly Travel Services moved from a rudimentary proof of concept to a proper research and development testing stage, with a clear technical framework ready for implementation.

-• Strategic validation: The project demonstrated to CFT’s joint venture partner that AI development was fundamental to the business’s future.
-This has helped to unlock commitment for the next phase of development.
+• Strategic validation: The project demonstrated that AI development was fundamental to the business’s future.
+This has helped to fast-track the next phase of development.

-• Laying foundations for scaling up: The agentic RAG architecture provides the technical foundation for CFT to process hundreds of climate action plans simultaneously – essential for achieving its 2030 targets of supporting thousands of tourism businesses.
+• Laying foundations for scaling up: The agentic RAG architecture provides the technical foundation for Climate Friendly Travel Services to process hundreds of climate action plans simultaneously – essential for achieving its 2030 targets of supporting thousands of tourism businesses.

-• Competitive positioning: By accelerating the development of its AI capabilities, CFT strengthened its position against larger organisations already working on similar climate technology solutions.
+• Competitive positioning: By accelerating the development of its AI capabilities, Climate Friendly Travel Services strengthened its position against larger organisations already working on similar climate technology solutions.

 “This project has taken something which was a rudimentary proof of concept and moved it into a testing and development stage, which was crucial.”
-Olly Wheatcroft Programme Manager, SUNx Malta
+Olly Wheatcroft Co-Founder, Climate Friendly Travel Services

 Summary

-Digital Catapult’s AI and machine learning expert explored multiple approaches, including RAG architectures and Agentic AI to provide insights and offer alternatives that best suited the needs of CFT.
-Reflecting on this, Olly Wheatcroft emphasised both the technical substance and strategic impact: “The agentic RAG architecture, that use agents to perform specific roles…will be what makes us a very successful tool.
+Digital Catapult’s AI and machine learning expert explored multiple approaches, including RAG architectures and Agentic AI to provide insights and offer alternatives that best suited the needs of Climate Friendly Travel Services.
+Reflecting on this, Olly Wheatcroft emphasised both the technical substance and strategic impact: “The agentic RAG architecture, that use agents to perform specific roles…will be what makes this a very successful tool.
 We knew about this approach, but for me, that was the real substance of what we are now working to put into action.”

-During the ten-week project, Digital Catapult’s support was continuous throughout, adapting to the pace of CFT, and enabling it to unlock forward momentum.
+During the ten-week project, Digital Catapult’s support was continuous throughout, adapting to the pace of Climate Friendly Travel Services, and enabling it to unlock forward momentum.
 “The biggest achievement is that you’ve (Digital Catapult) allowed us to essentially get the ball rolling on something where, if we don’t move fast on it, we’re going to be overtaken by much bigger, more agile organisations who are probably working on this sort of stuff already.”

 For organisations requiring AI use case development and assessment to help overcome challenges, Wheatcroft’s advice centres on the value of specialist technical expertise.
 “Digital Catapult’s data scientist did a lot of research around cloud-based solutions which were dismissed initially but are now actually coming back into play,” he adds.
 “There were certain things around guardrails and the whole agentic framework which they mapped out that have given us the framework we’ve now put into development.”

-The CFT case demonstrates how Digital Catapult’s targeted technical support can accelerate AI readiness for mission-driven organisations, by de-risking innovation, providing access to expertise, and convening capabilities for purposeful collaboration.
-The project has enabled CFT to scale its impact while maintaining the exacting standards required in producing climate action plans.
+The Climate Friendly Travel Services case demonstrates how Digital Catapult’s targeted technical support can accelerate AI readiness for mission-driven organisations, by de-risking innovation, providing access to expertise, and convening capabilities for purposeful collaboration.
+The project has enabled Climate Friendly Travel Services to scale its impact while maintaining the exacting standards required in producing climate action plans.